tomhopper/blscrapeRplus/README.md

 1.1.1
 : Fixed an error related to the change from "`Date`" to "`date`."

+1.1.2
+: Updated DESCRIPTION and .gitignore to include the documentation when installing package from github with `devtools::install_github()`.

 ## A Note on Versioning

 Versions will be in the form: *X.Y.Z*